• Skip to main content

 Tourists visiting Istanbul mostly stay in Sultanahmet or Taksim.
 If you want to get to Dolmabahce Palace from Sultanahmet, the best way is by tram.
 Tram T1 goes from Sultanahmet to Kabatas.
 From Kabatas, the last stop, you can walk to Dolmabahce Palace in 10 minutes.

 When you get off the tram in Kabatas, you will see a large stadium.
-This is the Vodafone Arena stadium that belongs to the Besiktas Football Club.
+This is the Vodafone Park stadium that belongs to the Besiktas Football Club.
 If you walk in the direction of the stadium, you will also see the Dolmabahce Palace by the sea.

 In order to get to Dolmabahce Palace from Taksim Square, you can use the F1 coded funicular.
 Funicular is a public transportation vehicle with one stop and serves between Taksim and Kabatas.
 Once you get out of the subway station in Kabatas, you can walk in the direction of the stadium.